 The Workload Balancer for the team displays by default.

 The Workload Balancer of a team displays the following information, by default:

-In the Unassigned Work area: Items assigned to the team and not assigned to users.
+Unassigned Work: Items assigned to the team and not assigned to users.

-In the Assigned Work area: All members of the team with all their assignments.
+Assigned Work: All members of the team with all their assignments.

 Team members might be assigned to work also assigned to the team or to work assigned to other teams or roles.

 Click the Main menu icon , then click Projects.

 Click the name of a project to open the project page.